Children's Programs of the Chorus

 Level 3 – Full Choristers

-This level includes children who have passed an audition and/or have been singing with the ensemble for a period of time sufficient to the music director's assessment or new children who come into the program with very strong singing ability and musical skills.
-Full Choristers get several hours of both rehearsal time with Andrew Howell and more expansive music education training with Genviéve-Ashley Spitale.
+This level includes children who have passed an audition and/or have been singing with the ensemble for a period of time sufficient to the music director's assessment, or new children who come into the program with very strong singing ability and musical skills.
+Full Choristers commit to an extra hour of rehearsal time with Andrew Howell each week.
 Full Choristers sing with the adult singers on every performance in the symphonic season and are members (musically) of equal rank.
-Young men whose voices have changed sing with the adult singers on Monday evenings.
+Young men whose voices have changed sing with the adult singers on Tuesday evenings.

 All children and teenagers of the Chorus of Westerly who are 8 or older are eligible to attend our annual Children's Chorus Camp held each August.
 The camp, an overnight camp, is held at Ogontz Camp and Event Center in Lyman, NH.
 Ogontz is in the town of Lyman, NH (the towns of Littleton, Sugar Hill, and Lisbon surround it - with Franconia not too far) and is a beautiful setting for music making and team building with the Chorus of Westerly children.
 The camp is owned by Chorus of Westerly Music Director emeritus George Kent and his wife Lynn.
 Chorus staff, screened volunteers, and members of the Christ Church Choir help staff the camp for the week and it is one of the most beloved parts of the Chorus of Westerly season and structure.
 Chorus children have been going to camp for every year of the organization's existence and to Ogontz specifically since 1966.

 Musicianship Instruction in Rehearsals at all Levels